isomerpages/csc-knowledge/_ethos-issue-26/The Next Bound of Health and Healthcare.md

 <h3>WHAT IS OUR ROLE AS A PUBLIC SERVICE?	</h3>

 <p>The Public Service is well placed to provide the enabling infrastructure through which stakeholders from across different sectors—government, private sector, community space—can work together towards common goals.
-With both Healthier SG and Age Well SG, MOH is bringing in partners outside of healthcare, recognising the important roles they play in the population’s health. </p>
+With both Healthier SG and Age Well SG, MOH is bringing in partners<em> outside of healthcare</em>, recognising the important roles they play in the population’s health. </p>

 <figure>